charlesLovesCpp/charlesq.github.io/README.md

 Since I entered the college, I learned to use the single chip computer to invent some interesting electronic toys.
 Half year later, I designed a self-service parcel pickup box to facilitate people to pick up their packages, by which I won a grant prize in college-wise electronic contest.
 This experience aroused my interest in robotics.
 In the second year of college, I started to design a small robot to help the staff in the library to return books.
 This is my first "unmanned" robot, even though it seems so clumsy...Since then, I wanted my robot more intellengent.
 I attended the Mathematical Contest In Modeling (MCM) to learn how to think mathematically, and I joined the team of school for *National Undergraduate Electronic Design Contest* twice for strengthening my understanding in control theory.
 Two-year working in the lab finally paid of.
 The high-accuracy wind pendulum robot helped me to win the national first prize in the control track in *National Undergraduate Electronic Design Contest*, 2015.
 In this year, my teammates and I planed to design a big guy: the self-service parcel pickup machines.
 This is a extention of my previous work, and we wanted to earn money by it.
 This experience teached me a lesson of how to implement a large program and how to turn a inventio into a commodity.
 And I became more and more skillful in this area.

-I choosed visual navigation as my topic of master thesis, because I think "eyes" are very important to an unmanned robot.
+I choosed visual navigation as my topic of master thesis, because I think a pair of decent "eyes" are very important to an unmanned robot.
 Now I am working on the image-based visible light positioning system that can offer centimeter-wise location services indoors.

 Education
 ---